FRANCES COADY

 SHARON OLDS’ most recent collection Balladz (Knopf, October 2022; Jonathan Cape 2023) was shortlisted by the National Book Awards 2022.
 She is the recipient of the Frost Medal for lifetime achievement, as well as the winner of the Pulitzer Prize and the T.S.
 Eliot Prize for her collection, Stag’s Leap.
 She is the author of twelve previous books of poetry all published by Knopf..
 Her many award-winning books include Satan Says (1980) winner of the inaugural San Francisco Poetry Center Award.
 The Dead and the Living (1984) winner of the National Book Critics Circle Award.
 The Father (1992) short-listed for the T. S. Eliot Prize, The Unswept Room (2002) a finalist for the National Book Award and the National Book Critics Circle Award. and Stag’s Leap (Knopf, 2012).
 She teaches in the Graduate Creative Writing program at New York University.

-CLAUDIA RANKINE is the author of six collections of poetry, including Just Us: An American Conversation (Graywolf, 2020), Citizen: An American Lyric and Don’t Let Me Be Lonely; three plays including HELP, which premiered in March of 2020 at The Shed, NYC, and The White Card, which premiered in February 2018 (ArtsEmerson/ American Repertory Theater) and is published by Graywolf Press.
+CLAUDIA RANKINE‘s books include Just Us: An American Conversation (Graywolf, 2020), Citizen: An American Lyric and Don’t Let Me Be Lonely.
+Her plays for the stage include HELP, which premiered in March of 2020 at The Shed, NYC, and The White Card, which premiered in February 2018 (ArtsEmerson/ American Repertory Theater) and is published by Graywolf Press.
 In 2016, she co-founded The Racial Imaginary Institute (TRII).
 Among her numerous awards and honors, Rankine is the recipient of the Bobbitt National Prize for Poetry, the Poets & Writers’ Jackson Poetry Prize, and fellowships from the Guggenheim Foundation, the Lannan Foundation, the MacArthur Foundation, United States Artists, and the National Endowment of the Arts.
 Rankine is a Professor of Creative Writing at New York University.
+Her most recent book Triage will be published by Graywolf in August 2026 (Penguin UK)

 LAURET SAVOY is the author of Trace, Memory, History, Race and The American Landscape (Counterpoint 2015) which was a finalist for the 2016 Saroyan Prize, the Pen Open Book Award and the Wheatley Book award She is a recipient of a 2017 Andrew Carnegie Fellowship, and is a professor of environmental studies and geology at Mount Holyoke College.
 She is currently writing On the River’s Back (Farrar Straus & Giroux) a memoir, exploring her family’s African American, mixed European and Indigenous heritage and its ties to the tidewater and Piedmont landscapes from the colonial era to the Civil War.

 KEEANGA-YAMAHTTA TAYLOR is the author of Race for Profit: How Banks and the Real Estate Industry Undermined Black Homeownership (University of North Carolina Press, 2019) which was a National Book Award semi-finalist and a finalist for the Pulitzer Prize in History in 2020.
 She is a 2021 MacArthur Foundation Fellow.
 Her first book From #BlackLivesMatter to Black Liberation (Haymarket, 2016) won the Lannan Cultural Freedom Award.
 She is also the editor of the anthology How We Get Free: Black Feminism and the Combahee River Collective (Haymarket, 2018) which won the Lambda Literary Award for LGBQT nonfiction.
 She is a contributing writer at The New Yorker.
 Her writing has appeared in many magazines and newspapers including The New York Times, the Los Angeles Times, the Boston Review, The Paris Review, The Guardian, The Nation, and Jacobin.
-She is currently a Professor in the Department of African American Studies at Northwestern University.
+She is a professor in the Department of African American Studies at Princeton University, and a co-founder of Hammer and Hope, a Magazine of Black politics, and culture.